smartnodes-lab/tensorlink/README.md

    - You should start seeing logs that indicate connection to the network and readiness to receive jobs.

+---

 ## Contributing

-We’re excited to welcome contributions from the community to help build and enhance Tensorlink!
-Here’s how you can get involved:
+Contributions to help build and improve Tensorlink are always welcome!
+Here's how you can get involved:

-- **Report Issues:** Encounter a bug or have a feature request?
-Create an issue on our GitHub repository.
+- **Report Issues:** If you encounter a bug or have a feature suggestion, please create an issue on our [GitHub repository](#).
-- **Submit Pull Requests:** Fork the repository, make improvements or fixes, and send us a pull request.
+- **Submit Pull Requests:** Fork the repository, implement improvements or fixes, and submit a pull request.
-- **Documentation Contributions:** Help improve the Tensorlink Docs.
+- **Contribute to Documentation:** Help enhance the [Tensorlink Docs](#) to make it more user-friendly and comprehensive.
-- **Join the Discussion:** Connect with us and other contributors on our Discord server.
+- **Join the Community:** Connect with us and other contributors on our [Discord server](#) to share ideas, ask questions, or collaborate.

-We need more people to help us refine Tensorlink and make it the best possible tool for decentralized neural network training.
-Your contributions and insights can make a significant impact!
+Your contributions, whether through code, feedback, or documentation, are essential in making Tensorlink the best tool for decentralized neural network training.
+We appreciate your help!

 ### Donate